filamentgroup/glyphhanger/README.md

 GlyphHanger uses Mocha for testing.

+`npm test` will run the tests.

+Or, alternatively:

 `./node_modules/mocha/bin/mocha` (or just `mocha` if you already have it installed globally with `npm install -g mocha`).

 ## Limitations